If you’re considering a career in Florida real estate, you may be wondering if you need a college degree to get a Florida real estate license.

 Do You Need Experience to Get a Real Estate License?

 You don’t need any industry experience to get a Florida real estate license.
 Real estate is very much a learn-on-the-job career.
-You’ll learn by doing, making more sales, and earning higher commissions as you gain experience.
+You’ll learn by doing, making more sales, and earning more customers as you gain experience.

 - An assistant in a real estate brokerage or escrow company